Recording land access agreements with Titles Queensland

 New agreements

-To record new CCAs, the resource authority holder must apply to the Titles Registry within 28 days of both parties having signed the agreement.
+To record new CCAs, the resource authority holder must lodge a request with Titles Queensland within 28 days of both parties having signed the agreement.

 In the case of opt-out agreements, the 10 business day cooling-off period must have passed before the application is lodged.

-Recording of new agreements is a condition of the resource authority.
+Recording new agreements is a condition of the resource authority.

 Prior agreements